Jerm2000/Jerm2000/README.md

 ## Hi there 👋

+I'm currently learning the data science process by practicing concepts of data wrangling and visualization in both Python and R. I have previously worked with HTML/CSS and JavaScript to make some simple web apps.

 <!--
 **Jerm2000/Jerm2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.